 So, keeping track of those settings is very important.
 The firmware that operates your network devices is also a potential security weakness of your system configuration.
 Equipment manufacturers constantly revise the firmware and release updates and patches to block newly-discovered exploits.
 So, keeping that firmware up to date is very important.

-Regardless of the size of your network, it inevitably becomes difficult to track the firmware on each device, so installing a configuration management tool is a must.
-Unlike other types of network management tools, it is very difficult to find a decent configuration manager.
-There are not that many options available.
-So, we have dug deep and picked out ten options that will fulfill all of your network configuration management needs.
+Regardless of the size of your network, it inevitably becomes difficult to track the firmware on each device, so installing a network configuration management tool is a must.

 Network Configuration Manager Criteria

-Configuration managers enable you to keep track of the statuses and operations of your network devices.
-So a configuration manager needs to:
+Network configuration managers enable you to keep track of the statuses and operations of your network devices.
+So a NCM tool needs to:

 - Establish a configuration baseline

 - Backup configuration snapshots

 Those are the basic functions that you need from a network configuration management tool.
 Some nice extras are:

 - Auditing for standard compliance